marcusnorgren/Thesis-Scania/README.md

 Steer_acc - use this if acceleration is sampled (together with Polynomial_StateSpace_acc) - not used in final thesis

-multiSteer - uses multi-segments & Dubins when steering - not used in final thesis
+multiSteer_Dubin - uses multi-segments & Dubins when steering - not used in final thesis, but can maybe be used to complete more complicated motions - bit slower runtime

 slow_mech - used in Steer_Dubin to handle low speed